Aashritha-2005/federated-fine-tuning-with-flower-distributed-computing/README.md

-# 🌸 Flower Federated Learning with ALBERT
+# Flwr Federated Learning with ALBERT

 A federated learning implementation using Flower framework and ALBERT model for sentiment analysis on IMDB dataset.